NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/getting-started/index.md

 Hardhat Runner is the main component you interact with when using Hardhat.
 It's a flexible and extensible task runner that helps you manage and automate the recurring tasks inherent to developing smart contracts and dApps.

 Hardhat Runner is designed around the concepts of **tasks** and **plugins**.
 Every time you're running Hardhat from the command-line, you're running a task.
-E.g. `npx hardhat compile` is running the built-in `compile` task.
+For example, `npx hardhat compile` runs the built-in `compile` task.
 Tasks can call other tasks, allowing complex workflows to be defined.
 Users and plugins can override existing tasks, making those workflows customizable and extendable.

 This guide will take you through the installation of our recommended setup, but as most of Hardhat's functionality comes from plugins, you are free to customize it or choose a completely different path.